Story Behind the Song: Lady Antebellum, ‘Hello World’

 If Tom Douglas and Tony Lane hadn’t helped me, this song wouldn’t be what it is, that’s for sure.
 It really did turn it into something, but I had this song idea so long ago that I’d just forgotten about it.
-It’s a big ballad, the song they close their show with.
-It’s really powerful.
+It’s a big ballad … It’s really powerful.
 It’s one of those kind of songs you could see being a world kind of thing: a big song.
-I’m really proud of it, and really excited about it.
+I’m really proud of it and really excited about it.

 See What Hillary Scott Looked Like as a Child!